samfearn/tex2html/README.md

 # tex2html
 This repository contains files to be used with pandoc for converting from tex to html.

+I wrote a blog post motivating the need for this [here][blog], and included a compiled example document, which may be of interest alongside this brief README.

 This is work in progress - please report any issues using the github issue tracker.

 ## Usage